oklas/switch/README.md

-Any data type switch statement for C/C++
+Any type data switch statement for C/C++
 ========================================

-There are many more effective ways to implement that logic which you want to have by using switch.
-For example map value:handler or use laguage switch with hash sum values etc.
+There are many ways to implement that logic which you want to have by using `switch`.
+For example map value:handler or use laguage switch with hash sum values etc. But `switch` statement some times is more simple to implement and more readable.

-The purpose to use this switch statement is not performance but code visibility.
-The default enabled switch implementation is not quick.
+The default switch implementation in this package is not quick.
 But it is possible to enable quick map based implementaion if you have new generation c++11 or newer compiler.
-Little limitation exists in quick mode - return statement is not allowed in case statement.
+Little limitation exists in quick mode - the `return` statement is not allowed.

 There is no any dependency required to use this switch implementation.
 Although the Qt project file exists here but it is only for tests.